 5. Enable browser caching and gzip (or brotli)

 Enabling caching has two main benefits; quicker page loads and less burden on your server.
 Enabling browser caching will greatly improve user experience for returning visitors; users download assets on their first visit to the site so do not need to download them again on (most) future visits.

 Enabling gzip/brotli ensures the smallest possible file is sent to the user so assets reach them in the quickest time possible.
 A no brainer really.

 By getting these fundamentals right you form strong foundations for your site.
 These tips can be implemented quickly, and will not have a huge impact on your/your developers work flow.
-They will however, have a noticeable impact on your site speed and user experience which, as we’ve seen with Amazon, can be great for improving conversions.
+However, they will have a noticeable impact on your site speed and user experience which, as we’ve seen with Amazon, can be great for improving conversions.